-- 14. Considering the breadth of the subpoenas the Club has already received, and based on the Club's knowledge that Johnson and Jordahl will possess much more of its confidential political communications than would be necessary to establish any "coordination" recognized under Wisconsin law, there is a substantial likelihood that any search and seizure has been overbroad. - 15.
-First, the Club's subpoenas command it to produce all information about its donors, and about its communications with Johnson and Jordahl, as far back as 2009-over two years before any recall campaign.
+14. Considering the breadth of the subpoenas Movants have already received, and based on Citizens's knowledge that Johnson and Jordahl will possess much more of its confidential political communications than would be relevant to establish any "coordination" recognized under Wisconsin law, there is a substantial likelihood that any search and seizure has been overbroad.

+15. First, Movants subpoenas command them to produce all information about its donors, and about its communications with Richard Johnson and Jordahl, as far back as 2010-over a year before any recall campaign.
 This demand is not tied by subject matter or timing to the recall campaign.
 Additionally, it is completely unmoored from the specific actions-alleged coordination in the distribution of political advertisements-that the government will likely claim led to the commission of a crime.
-If the warrant, search, and seizure of Johnson and Jordahl's files and computers are similar in scope to the Club's subpoenas, they would allow the prosecution team to peruse all of the Club's political activity since 2009, and (more narrowly, but still too broadly) all of its recall-related activity. - 16.
-Second, even if the searches are part of a general effort to find "coordination," without more specific guidance on the acts that constitute coordination, they are likely overbroad.
+The warrant, search, and seizure of Johnson's files and computers are similar in scope to Movants' subpoenas.
+It would allow the prosecution team to peruse all of Movants' political activity since 2010, and (more narrowly, but still too broadly) all of its recallrelated activity.

+16. Second, even if the searches are part of a general effort to find "coordination," without more specific guidance on the acts that constitute coordination, they are likely overbroad.
 "Coordination" does not have the meaning in campaign finance law (and under a constitutional analysis) that it has in common parlance.
 Instead, it is an important constitutional concept that defines the very narrow line between completely protected, core political speech, and (in some states) an impermissible contribution that can also constitute a felony.
 "Coordination" is ultimately a legal conclusion that can only be drawn based upon the application of both (1) a specific regulatory test that requires the finding of certain facts and (2) constitutional limitations.
 See Wisconsin Admin.
-Code § GAB 1.42(6) (setting forth 4-part test for determining whether contacts between specific individuals constitute coordination); Federal Election Commission v.
-Christian Coalition, 52 F.Supp.2d 45, 91-92 (D. D.C.
+Code § GAB 1.42(6) (setting forth 4-part test for determining whether contacts between specific individuals constitute coordination); Fed.
+Election Comm'n v.
+Christian Coal., 52 F. Supp.
+2d 45, 91-92 (D. D.C.
 1999) (explaining the quality and quantity of communication necessary for contacts to constitute "coordination" and qualify for regulation as a contribution under the First Amendment).

-- 17. In short, very few contacts between a campaign and outside person are relevant for determining coordination.
+17. In short, very few contacts between a campaign and outside person are relevant for determining coordination.
 And of contacts that do occur relating to third-party political advertisements, only certain types of contacts can support a finding of "coordination."
-Accordingly, any sweeping allowance to search and review the totality of a group's documents relating to a certain race, the totality of the communications between two people, or even the totality of documents that seem related to a lay understanding of "coordination," is either overbroad or places so much discretion in the hands of law enforcement that it is tantamount to a general warrant. - 18.
-Here, the Special Prosecutor has declined to state how his privilege or review team is operating.
-Indeed, he has failed to confirm that the prosecution team even recognizes the potential applicability of the First Amendment privilege-much less that it is actually applying the privilege to screen out documents that are not "highly relevant" to proving coordination under Wisconsin law.
+Accordingly, any sweeping allowance to search and review the totality of a group's documents relating to a certain race, the totality of the communications between two people, or even the totality of documents that seem related to a lay understanding of "coordination," is either overbroad or places so much discretion in the hands of law enforcement that it is tantamount to a general warrant.

+18. Here, the Special Prosecutor has yet to state how his privilege or review team is operating.
+There has been no specific confirmation that the prosecution team even recognizes the potential applicability of the First Amendment privilege-much less that it is actually applying the privilege to screen out documents that are not "highly relevant" to proving coordination under Wisconsin law.
 Perry, 591 F.3d at 1161.
-Thus, there is a substantial likelihood that the prosecution's search has already swept into privileged materials, and that members of the prosecution team have been exposed to this taint.
+Thus, there is a substantial likelihood that the prosecution's search will sweep into privileged materials, and that members of the prosecution team will be unnecessarily exposed to this taint.

 III.
-This Court Can and Should Supervise the Review of Seized
+This Court Can and Should Supervise the Review of Seized Documents